Tell Your U.S. Senators: Co-sponsor S.2060 and Sanction Burma's Army Now

-Last week, a bipartisan group of U.S. senators and representatives introduced companion bills in the Senate and House to use U.S. leverage to end the violence, provide humanitarian assistance, and hold the perpetrators accountable.
+A bipartisan group of U.S. senators and representatives have introduced companion bills in the Senate and House to use U.S. leverage to end the violence, provide humanitarian assistance, and hold the perpetrators accountable.
 Ask your legislators to support and co-sponsor these critical bills today.

 The Burma Human Rights and Freedom Act (S.2060) and the Burma Unified Through Rigorous Military Accountability Act (H.R.4223) will:

 - Mandate the U.S. government to take steps to help end the repression and violence against the Rohingya.

 - Facilitate continued U.S. humanitarian assistance to the affected people.

 - Implement targeted sanctions against Burmese military officials responsible for the atrocities.